-A Trades Skills Centre has been built at the Alice Springs campus to provide resources and facilities to support VET training in the plumbing and construction industries.
+A Trades Skills Centre has been built at the Alice Springs campus to provide resources and facilities to support CDU TAFE training in the plumbing and construction industries.
 These modern facilities provide state of the art equipment, expanding the opportunities of students to undertake trades skills and apprenticeship training locally.

 The campus is also home to an outstanding library, including the electronic Learning Resource Centre, a new Specialist Training Hub, and extensive facilities for tourism and hospitality students, including the multi-Brolga Award-winning Desert Lantern Restaurant.